The Observer newsletter – May 2013

 Review of proposed contingency plan shows some areas improved, others need more detail

-This plan, created and managed by Alyeska Pipeline Service Company, describes how the company would contain and clean up oil spilled from the terminal in Valdez.
+By LINDA SWISS Council project manager The council has been analyzing proposed changes to the Valdez Marine Terminal Oil Discharge Prevention and Contingency Plan during a recent public review.
+This plan, created and managed by Alyeska Pipeline Service Company, describes how the company would contain and clean up oil spilled from the terminal in Valdez. … Read more

 Colder and saltier water increases toxic effects of dispersed oil

-The Canadian Centre for Offshore Oil, the Bedford Institute of Oceanography and Department of Fisheries and Oceans conducted a council-sponsored study to look at the absorption of dispersed crude oil during the early life stages of herring, salmon and cod when the fish are most sensitive to toxins.
+Temperature and salinity of water can have an effect on how toxic dispersed oil is to organisms in the environment, a council study has found.
+The Canadian Centre for Offshore Oil, the Bedford Institute of Oceanography and Department of Fisheries and Oceans conducted a council-sponsored study to look at the absorption of dispersed crude oil … Read more

 Skip to content